-ARC is equipped with cutting edge technology and our specialists can offer gold standard diagnostics and treatment.
+ARC is equipped with cutting edge technology and our specialists/consultants can offer gold standard diagnostics and treatment.
 However, if individual circumstances do not permit this, we are happy to formulate an alternative plan so that the best possible outcome can be achieved for every dog.

 Patients who require hospitalisation have round-the-clock care provided by a team of emergency veterinarians and nurses.
 This allows critically ill dogs and those recovering from surgery to receive optimum care and pain relief.
 ARC has separate wards for cats and dogs, to minimise any stress associated with hospitalisation.

 Dr Sarah Hill, Dr Ryan Cattin and Dr Fiona Park are all registered specialists in canine and feline internal medicine.
 They treat a broad range of problems such as gastrointestinal disease (including liver, pancreas and bowel disease); cardiac and respiratory disease; endocrine problems (such as diabetes and thyroid disease); kidney disease and immunologic disease.

 Our internal medicine specialists work closely with your local veterinarian to provide the highest standard of care for your pet.
 They receive referrals for patients that are acutely ill as well as those with chronic or ongoing problems.
 They are able to use their expertise combined with diagnostic tools such endoscopy, abdominal ultrasound, echocardiography, CT and MRI, to investigate the cause of a pet’s illness and to offer the best possible advice on treatment options.

 Our surgeons, Dr Karl Mathis and Dr Helia Zamprogno, have expertise in all areas of canine orthopaedic, oncologic, neurologic and soft tissue surgery.
 We use minimally invasive surgical techniques (key-hole surgery) whenever possible so that patient discomfort and healing times are reduced.